 Organic Tea for Gut Health

-- When exploring tea for health, it’s SO important to look for an organic tea brand.
+- When exploring tea for health, looking for an organic brand is essential.
 Tea can be quite a dirty crop, covered in pesticides.

 - Cheap, non-organic teas in the grocery store can be very high in pesticide residues.
-Make sure the tea is organic to avoid consuming pesticides.
+To avoid pesticides, make sure the tea is organic.

 - I also like to make sure that the tea bag is unbleached.

-- Some tea may be classified as “wildcrafted” and not organic.
-This is also a great option and indicates that the ingredients were foraged and not farmed.
+- Some teas may be classified as “wildcrafted” and not organic.
+This is also a great option, indicating that the ingredients were foraged and not farmed.

 Loose Leaf or Tea Bag?

-- If buying organic tea already in a tea bag, be sure it’s an unbleached organic tea bag.
-Bleached tea bags contain dioxin, a bleach byproduct absorbed by fat tissues and can be carcinogenic over time.
+- If you already buy organic tea in a tea bag, be sure it’s unbleached.
+Bleached tea bags contain dioxin, a bleach byproduct absorbed by fat tissues that can be carcinogenic over time.

-- Loose-leaf teas are great if you have a tea strainer/steeper, but be sure the loose-leaf tea is certified organic too.
+- Loose-leaf teas are great if you have a tea strainer or steeper, but be sure the loose-leaf tea is also certified organic.

 Flavors:

 - If tea has an unnatural name, then don’t drink it.
-Imaginatively flavored teas (think blueberry muffin, pina colada, chocolate, etc.) most likely have “natural flavors,” which isn’t always a good thing.
+Imaginatively flavored teas (think blueberry muffin, pina colada, chocolate, etc.) most likely have “natural flavors,” which isn’t always good.

-- I look for teas that are only flavored with whole herbs.
-It’s good to ensure that only the whole herb’s names are in the ingredients list.
+- I look for teas flavored only with whole herbs.
+It’s good to ensure that only the names of the whole herbs are in the ingredients list.

 The Environment:

-- To keep having healthy microbiomes and living our healthiest lives, we must take care of the planet.
-As tea gains in popularity every year, it is essential to choose a tea brand that promotes and protects the environment’s health.
+- We must take care of the planet to maintain healthy microbiomes and live our healthiest lives.
+As tea gains in popularity every year, choosing a brand that promotes and protects the environment’s health is essential.

 Buddha Teas

-Just so you all know, this is not a sponsored blog.
-I just really enjoy Buddha Teas.
-When searching for teas to help with various skin and health issues, I came across their brand.
+Just so you all know, this is not a sponsored blog; I really enjoy Buddha Teas.
+I came across their brand when searching for teas to help with various skin and health issues.

 First, I drank their Chaga Mushroom and Milk Thistle teas religiously.
 They helped regulate my hormones and skin problems after I quit birth control.
 Now, I drink their sencha green tea daily.

 First, their whole packaging system is recyclable or biodegradable.
-They only use unbleached tea bags that are heat-sealed without the use of harmful glues or binding agents.
+They only use unbleached tea bags that are heat-sealed without harmful glues or binding agents.

 All of their teas are 100% unaltered, organic, and wildcrafted.
 They never use “natural flavoring,” and their teas are only crafted from whole ingredients.